Sava: Geology

 The course of the Sava River runs through several diverse geological units and orographic regions.
 The uppermost course of the river and its headwaters in the Karawanks area, is in the Southern Alps, tracing the Sava Fault—itself running parallel to the Periadriatic Seam.
 Mesozoic and Upper Triassic rocks are exposed in the region.
 The Ljubljana Basin represents the boundary of the Southern Alps and the Dinarides.
 Valleys of the Sava Dolinka and the Sava Bohinjka are glacial valleys, carved out by the Sava Dolinka and Bohinj glaciers advancing down Karawanks range to vicinity of present-day Radovljica.
 In the late Pleistocene, Bohinj Glacier was the largest glacier in the territory of present-day Slovenia, up to 900 m thick.
 Sava Folds, southeast and east of the Ljubljana Basin are thought of as a part of the Dinarides, separating the Ljubljana and Krško Basins, and forming the Sava Hills.
-The east-west oriented folds are younger than the Miocene and the folding is considered to had taken place in the Pliocene and the Quaternary, but it is possible that the tectonic activity continues in the present day.
+The east-west oriented folds are younger than the Miocene and the folding is considered to have taken place in the Pliocene and the Quaternary, but it is possible that the tectonic activity continues in the present day.
 The Sava Folds largely exhibit Paleozoic and Triassic rocks, and clastic sediments.